Constraining accretion efficiency in massive binary stars with LIGO-Virgo black holes: Conclusions

 \section{Conclusions}

-We studied the impact of mass accretion efficiency on the properties of BBH mergers, by means of population synthesis (run with the code {\sc mobse}, \citealt{mapelli2017,giacobbo2018}) and Bayesian hierarchical analysis \citep{bouffanais2019}.
+We studied the impact of mass accretion efficiency and common envelope on the properties of BBH mergers, by means of population synthesis (run with the code {\sc mobse}, \citealt{mapelli2017,giacobbo2018}) and Bayesian hierarchical analysis \citep{bouffanais2019}.
 In particular, we assume that, during a RLO mass transfer, a non-degenerate star can accrete only a fraction $f_{\rm MT}$ of the mass lost by the donor.
-We consider $f_{\rm MT}\in[0.05,1]$.
-We repeat our calculations for three values of the common-envelope parameter $\alpha_{\rm CE}=1,$ 5 and 10.
+We considered $f_{\rm MT}\in[0.05,1]$, and values of the common-envelope parameter $\alpha_{\rm CE} \in [1,10]$, and ran a large series of simulations (200) on a grid of ($f_{\rm MT}$,$\alpha{}_{\rm CE}$) with $\Delta f_{\rm MT}=0.05$ and $\Delta \alpha{}_{\rm CE} = 1$.

 Models with low $f_{\rm MT}$ produce BBH mass functions skewed toward lower BH masses, because only a small fraction of the mass of the donor is accreted by the companion during the first Roche lobe mass transfer (Fig.~ \ref{fig:mass}).
+If $f_{\rm MT}\lesssim{}0.5$, the first born BH (i.e. the one that forms from the more massive component of the binary star) is also the more massive member of the BBH in $>50$\% of the simulated mergers.
+In contrast, for higher values of $f_{\rm MT}$, the second-born BH (which originates from the accretor of the first RLO episode) is more massive than the first-born BH in most BBH mergers.

 Models with low $f_{\rm MT}$ also yield smaller BBH merger rate densities (Fig.~\ref{fig:MRD}).
 The impact of $f_{\rm MT}$ on the merger rate is stronger for larger values of $\alpha_{\rm CE}$.
 If $\alpha_{\rm CE}=10$, the local BBH merger rate density spans from $\sim{}10$ Gpc$^{-3}$ yr$^{-1}$ if $f_{\rm MT}=0.05$ to $\gtrsim{}30$ Gpc$^{-3}$ yr$^{-1}$ if $f_{\rm MT}\gtrsim{}0.5$.